xelatihy/yocto-gl/docs/yocto_gl.md

     bool normalized = false);
 ~~~

-Subdivide vertex properties given the maps.
-This is instances for vecs
+Subdivide vertex properties for edges and faces.
+This is implemented for
-and floats.
+vecs and floats.

 #### Function subdivide_vert_catmullclark()